e-Learning Module

 Research problem

-2. The pursuit of information about SB is an overwhelming process
+2. The pursuit of information about SB is a complex and overwhelming process for parents and caregivers

-3. Traditional healthcare environment: limited time between patient-doctor interaction
+3. Traditional healthcare environments limits time between patient-doctor interaction.

 • Over medicalization in health provider language